caygen/HeavyTail/HeavyTailPip/README.md

 pip install HeavyTail
 ```

-To use the package import it at the begging of your code
+To use the package include it in your python script by importing it at the begging of your code:
 ```
 import HeavyTail
 ```